d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

-\begin{center}\includegraphics[width=0.7\linewidth]{05-EDA-multivariate_files/figure-latex/unnamed-chunk-4-1} \end{center}
+\begin{center}\includegraphics[width=0.7\linewidth]{05-EDA-multivariate_files/figure-latex/unnamed-chunk-5-1} \end{center}

-17. Identify the three varables plotted in this graph.
+4. Identify the three variables plotted in this graph.

 \vspace{0.5in}

-18. Does the relationship between 'Budget' and 'Revenue' differ among the different content ratings?
+5. Does the relationship between 'Budget' and 'Revenue' differ among the different content ratings?
 Explain.

 \vspace{1in}